tachitachi/SimpleROHook/README.md

 I did the minimum work necessary to make Bowling Bash gutterline display work on the client mentioned above, with only a few minutes of testing.
 If this ends up crashing your client, I'd appreciate a heads up, but don't yell at me if that loses you an MvP or something.

-As far as I'm aware, iRO's GM team tolerates gutterline display client edits, but keep in mind that client edits are generally at least a gray area.
-Use this tool at your own responsibility.
-I also have no idea how they feel about *M2E*.
+As of September 24, 2017, iRO's GM team [appears to tolerate gutterline and ground skill target display client edits](https://forums.warpportal.com/index.php?/topic/202141-ro1-in-game-rules-and-guidelines/).
+Keep in mind they may change their stance at any time and this doesn't necessarily apply to other servers.
+Whatever you do, use this tool at your own responsibility.

 ### Usage